-“While consumers are becoming increasingly connected to digital media, print and digital together work powerfully well,” Valassis says.
+“While consumers are becoming increasingly connected to digital media, print, and digital together work powerfully well,” Valassis says.
 “A print offer can often drive a consumer to take action, such as visiting a store or downloading a mobile app for future savings.”

-The report says almost half of consumers — 44 percent — prefer hard-copy coupons in the mail.
+The report says almost half of the consumers — 44 percent — prefer hard-copy coupons in the mail.
 But digital is catching on, as about one-third like mobile coupons.
 This is up from 24 percent this time last year.

 Coupons and savings come down to the amount of work a shopper puts in.
 Valassis says customers want an easy shopping experience matched with savings.